 This one is as basic as it gets but doesn’t make it any less important.
-If you find out that you’re going to be hopping on a video conference, then make sure you are familiar with how they work.
+If you find out that you’re going to be having a job interview via video conference, then make sure you’re familiar with how they work.
 Most are straightforward, so this tip is no biggie.
 You will most likely get an invite from whoever your interview is with, this invite will include a URL to join the meeting.
 Make sure that you allow access to your webcam and microphone, the person interviewing will want to see your face!

 That’s all there is to it (told you), you just need to be aware of this, so that you’re not frantically panicking wondering how on earth you join, or where your face is and why they can’t hear you.

-If you’re feeling particularly tense leading up to the interview, then speak to someone close to you and riff off them.
+If you’re feeling particularly tense leading up to the video conference interview, then speak to someone close to you and riff off them.
 You’d be surprised how just having a casual conversation before your interview can loosen you up.
 It will also hopefully take your mind off things for a bit and depending on your friend they can act as a calming influence.
-Try to pick a friend who has experience with video conference interviews.
-They might be able to give you some useful pointers.
+Try to pick a friend who has experience.
+They might be able to give you some tips for video conference interviews.

 I’m sure you’ve heard loads about the dreaded handshake and the so-called perfect handshake.
 Did I apply too much pressure?
 Am I meant to have a bit of sweat or be bone dry?
 Did my handshake personally insult that person’s family?
 The list goes on.
 As outdated the idea of the perfect handshake might be you still want to introduce yourself with confidence.
 State that it’s nice to meet you and ask how they’re doing (try to mean it).
 Also don’t overthink it, like you might a handshake.